atenness/atenness/README.md

 # Hi, I'm August Tennessen! 👋

-I'm a student at the University of Notre Dame studying Economics.
+I'm a student at the University of Notre Dame studying Economics, with minors in Data Science and Sustainability.

 ## About Me
 - 🎓 Currently taking Introduction to Data Science